 A need-based scholarship is one that is awarded to students based on their household income.
 The FAFSA is required to assist in determining student need eligibility.
 Students from low-income families are more likely to receive need-based scholarships to help pay for college tuition.
 Eligibility is based solely on the assets and income of the prospective student and his or her family.
 Factors such as test scores or athletic ability have no bearing on need-based aid.

-Students seeking an Art scholarship must submit a digital portfolio to a non-adjunct member of the Art faculty containing at least 12 and no more than 20 high-quality digital images of their most recent art.
-Portfolio pieces must follow these guidelines:
+Students should bring a digital portfolio containing at least 12 and no more than 20 digital images of their most recent art.
+This should be in the form of a PowerPoint containing:

-Faculty will review the digital portfolio and statement with the student during an on-campus interview.
-If applicants are unable to interview in person, portfolios and statements may still be reviewed by the department.
-If it is practical, applicants may bring actual examples of work to their interview.
+Faculty will review the digital portfolio and statement during an on-campus interview with the student.
+Students may bring actual examples of work to their interview.
 The digital portfolio will be retained by the Art Department.

 Students seeking an athletic scholarship must demonstrate athletic and academic achievement, and strength of character both on and off the field.
 The College of Idaho competes in the National Association of Intercollegiate Athletics (NAIA) and offers talent scholarships to athletes.
 Scholarship awards and eligibility are directly controlled by the coaches for each sport.
 Students who would like to demonstrate their skills and be considered for athletic scholarships should directly contact the head coach for their sport.
 All varsity sports and coaches are listed on the Yote Athletics website.